preservim/vim-colors-pencil/README.markdown

 ## Future development

-If you’ve spotted a problem or have an idea on improving this plugin, please post it to the github project issue page.
+If you’ve spotted a problem or have an idea on improving this color scheme, please post it to the github project issue page.

 <!-- vim: set tw=74 :-->